dkhamsing/ios-asset-names/README.md

 An important attribute of an asset name is uniqueness.

-* This prevents confusion: for example having a `share` asset in the iPhone interface and having another `share` asset for the iPad.
+* This prevents confusion: for example having two different `share` assets (say one for iPhone and one for iPad, or one in a main view and one in a detail view).
-* More importantly, while it is possible in Xcode to have two files of the same names from two folders, you can only reference one of them using `+ (UIImage *)imageNamed:(NSString *)name`.
+* More importantly, while it is possible in Xcode to have two files of the same names in different folders, you can only reference one of them using `+ (UIImage *)imageNamed:(NSString *)name`.

 ### Prefixing